mxsasha/lessobviouschecklist/README.md

 - Many communities have in-jokes and amusing traditions.
 There’s nothing wrong with that, but it can make first-timers feel more alienated.
 You can reduce this by [publishing a glossary](https://2016.djangocon.eu/glossary/) of some of these things.
 - Don’t publish attendees’ info on an attendee list or something similar, without them opting in.
 - Make sure the organisers are visible.
 If you have a registration desk, try to have someone there all the time.
 If an attendee needs help, it can make them feel very lost if they can’t find an organiser.
+- Discourage clique forming, and make first-timers feel much more welcome, by encouraging your attendees to follow the [Community++ rule](http://ericholscher.com/blog/2017/dec/2/breaking-cliques-at-events/) and the [Pac-Man rule](http://ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/#pac-man-rule).

 ## Children